aws-samples/aws-sdk-js-v3-workshop/packages/frontend/README.md

 ### Examine initial bundle size of the app

-- `yarn build:frontend` to generate bundle, which will create bundle of size ~395kB
+- `yarn build:frontend` to generate bundle, which will create bundle of size ~395 KB.

   ```console
   File sizes after gzip: